 CIRSE warmly congratulates the winners - your contributions are greatly appreciated!

-Eric Walser recieved the award for his group's article which was downloaded over 500 times in 2012
+Award for Most Downloaded Article: Eric Walser group's article which was downloaded over 500 times in 2012.

-Miguel Angel de Gregorio (right) recieved the award for reviewing 10 articles in 2012
+Award for Most Reviews Carried Out: Miguel Angel de Gregorio (right) for reviewing 10 articles in 2012.

 2012 Katerina Malagari et al., Ulf Redlich et al., Christof-Matthias Sommer et al.